The Doctoral (PhD) Program in Civilization Studies

 – Gain competence in three languages: Turkish, Arabic, English

 – Demonstrate that they have a good grasp of the research that has already been done in their field of study

-– Identify how certain questions concerning the field have been solved and thus gain knowledge about the methodology in the field of civilization studies
+– Identify how certain questions concerning the field have been solved and thus gain knowledge about methodology in the field of Civilization Studies

-– Apply his/her knowledge of field and method to a particular case study or a topic
+– Apply their knowledge of field and method to a particular case study or a topic

 – Compare different concepts of civilizations through main and classical foundational texts